General John A. Logan Museum

+Gen. John A Logan statue at the nearby Murphysboro Middle School.

 The General John A. Logan Museum located in Murphysboro, Illinois, is dedicated to the life and legacy of Union Civil War general and Memorial Day founder John A. Logan.
 Established in 1989 on or near the site of Logan's birthplace, the museum serves as a resource for local history, the Civil War, and 19th-century American politics.

 The museum's collections and educational programs have been the subject of academic research; one study detailed its effective utilization of exhibits as a classroom tool for local students.
 The institution is also recognized by historical publications for its mission to guide visitors through Logan's significant career.

 The museum was founded by Mike Jones, a Southern Illinois historian and Civil War enthusiast, to preserve Logan's legacy and to provide educational programs about the General.
 Jones served as the initial director until his passing in 2023.The museum's founding history was discussed by host Dean Klinkenberg.
 The current director and curator is Laura Varner.

 Located in the historic Christopher C. Bullar House, adjacent to Logan's birthplace site, the museum began as a one-room exhibit.

 In 2000, with support from an Illinois FIRST grant, archaeologists uncovered the foundation of Logan's birth home.
 Additional property was later acquired with help from the Murphysboro Park District, allowing for expansion.
 As of mid-2025, a new gallery is under construction to house a collection from the National Woman's Relief Corps (WRC), previously held at the Illinois Grand Army of the Republic Museum in Springfield.

 An exhibit traces Logan's timeline from his boyhood in Murphysboro, through his Civil War service commanding the Army of the Tennessee, and later to his role as a U.S. Congressman.
 In 1868, as Commander-in-Chief of the Grand Army of the Republic, Logan issued General Order No. 11, establishing May 30 as Decoration Day — the precursor to Memorial Day.

 The museum has been featured in regional tourism guides and historical media for its educational outreach and interpretive programming.
 The museum hosts numerous community programs, including a historical program on the history of slavery in Illinois.